 While some writers whose first language is not English may need more specialized assistance, faculty members should still encourage them to meet with a residential college writing tutor.
 This is the best resource for assessing a student writer’s needs.
 The Writing Center does offer additional resources for ESL writers when required.
 First-year international students in particular are offered the chance for regular meetings with a Writing Partner during their first term.

 For more information about writing resources, visit the Writing Center Website.
 Questions or suggestions about tutoring, or about other ways the Writing Center can help you and your students, should be directed to Dean Alfred E. Guy Jr., R. W. B. Lewis Director of the Writing Center.
-Instructors who have concerns about the written work of a student whose first language is not English should contact Assistant Director Ryan Wepler.
+Instructors who have concerns about the written work of a student whose first language is not English should contact Associate Director Ryan Wepler.

 The Humanities and Social Science Tutoring program offers one-on-one tutoring to students who are experiencing academic difficulty in a specific humanities or social science course (excluding economics courses).
 For purposes of eligibility, “academic difficulty” is defined as currently earning or likely to earn a grade of C or below in the course.
 Students who need such assistance should be referred to the residential college dean, who will help the student with the simple application process to obtain an individual tutor.
 Typically, these tutors are advanced undergraduates whose major is in the same department or discipline as the course.